10-Is-Mana/ICU_LING_RAs/README.md

 - run the program
   - open Terminal
-  - go to the place where the script is downloaded by using Linux command `cd`, example `cd download/plots`
+  - go to the place where the script is saved via Linux command `cd`, example `cd download/plots`
     - useful Linux commands
     - `ls` - listing the all the file names
     - `pwd` - showing the path of where you are